Boeing to make $50 million in payments to 737 MAX crash victims' families

 A Boeing official told Reuters last month that after a new software flaw emerged the company will not submit an MCAS software upgrade and training revision until September, which means the planes will not resume flying until November at the earliest.
 U.S. airlines have canceled flights through early November as a result of the 737 MAX’s grounding.

-Acting FAA Administrator Dan Elwell told Fox Business News Wednesday that the agency has made a lot of progress since the plane’s grounding.
+Acting FAA Administrator Dan Elwell told Fox Business Network on Wednesday that the agency has made a lot of progress since the plane’s grounding.

 “We have discovered some anomalies and then we have directed Boeing to mitigate those anomalies,” Elwell said, declining to set any timetable for returning the plane to service.

-“The 737 MAX is not going to fly until it passes the most thorough and intense look.”
+“The 737 MAX is not going to fly until it passes the most thorough and intense look,” said Elwell, adding that he had spent several hours with Njoroge during a recent meeting.

 Boeing said on July 3 it would give $100 million over multiple years to local governments and non-profit organizations to help families and communities affected by the crashes in Indonesia and Ethiopia.

-Feinberg, who will jointly administer the fund with lawyer Camille Biros, said the other $50 million in the fund is earmarked for government and community projects.
+Feinberg, who will jointly administer the fund with lawyer Camille Biros, said the other $50 million in the fund was earmarked for government and community projects.

 Boeing reiterated on Wednesday that the money distributed through the fund would be independent from the outcome of any lawsuits.
 The company is facing a slew of litigation from the families of victims of both crashes.